phu004/JavaRTS/README.md

 Feel free to grab anything you want here, including the source code and image files!

+**How to run the game:**

+For windows users, you can download the compiled game [here](https://github.com/phu004/test/blob/master/test/BattleTank3.zip?raw=true).
+After unpackaging simply click on play.bat to start the game.
+It comes with its own JRE, so you don't even need to have Java installed.

+For non-windows users, you will need to have Java installed.
+Download the same game package as above, start the game with CLI commands e.g. "java main.java"

 **Some features about the AI:**

 1. AI does not cheat, its vision are limited by fog of war, and it doesn't have any advantage in resource gathering.